-Bur oak blight (BOB) is a fungal leaf disease that gained attention in Minnesota and Iowa in the mid-to-late-2000s, although Minnesota DNR Forest Health staff noticed symptoms in the 1990s before scientists identified the cause.
-BOB causes leaf browning and leaf loss in late summer and early fall.
+Bur oak blight is a fungal leaf disease that gained attention in Minnesota and Iowa in the mid-to-late 2000s.
+Bur oak blight causes leaf browning and leaf loss in late summer and early fall.
 It affects only the small-acorn variety of bur oak (Quercus macrocarpa var. oliviformis).
 Unfortunately, that's the one variety we have in Minnesota.
-BOB is caused by a native fungal pathogen, Tubakia iowensis, which likely has been intensified by above-average spring rainfall since the 1990s.
+Bur oak blight is caused by a native fungal pathogen, Tubakia iowensis, which likely has been intensified by above-average spring rainfall since the 1990s.

-Wedge-shaped leaf death (tip of leaf) and leaf vein browning (bottom right of leaf) are telltale signs of BOB.
+Wedge-shaped leaf death (tip of leaf) and leaf vein browning (bottom right of leaf) are telltale signs of bur oak blight.

-BOB can have a severe impact on individual bur oaks, but not all bur oaks are affected by it.
+Bur oak blight can have a severe impact on individual bur oaks, but most bur oaks in Minnesota are not severely affected by it.

 The same bur oak in Zimmerman, Minnesota, photographed in September 2015, 2016, and 2017, from left to right

-Still, even when a bur oak has had severe BOB, it may be relatively healthy.
+Even when a bur oak has had severe bur oak blight, it may be relatively healthy.
 The best time to evaluate bur oak health is in June: if the tree does not have branch dieback or epicormic shoots (small, young branches growing out of the trunk and big limbs), it is probably not stressed.